rabbitmq/rabbitmq-server-boshrelease/jobs/rabtap/README.md

 Fast and colourful Swiss army knife for RabbitMQ.
 Tap/Pub/Sub messages, create/delete/bind queues and exchanges, inspect broker.

-The most relevant feature is tracing messages (a.k.a. *tap*) being sent to exchanges using RabbitMQ exchange-to-exchange bindings without affecting actual message delivery (aka tapping).
+The most relevant feature is tracing messages being sent to exchanges using RabbitMQ exchange-to-exchange bindings without affecting actual message delivery (aka tapping).

 # How to use it